Yoko Tani

-Yoko Tani (谷洋子, Tani Yōko) was a French-born Japanese actress and nightclub entertainer.
+Yoko Tani (谷洋子, Tani Yōko) was a French-born Japanese actress and nightclub entertainer, who had a career in both Japanese and European cinema during the 1950s and 1960s.

 Early life

-Tani was born in Paris.
-Her birth name was Itani Yōko (猪谷洋子).
+Tani was born Yōko Itani (猪谷洋子) in Paris in 1928, to Japanese parents Zenichi Itani and Taeko Egi.
+Her father was an economist, and her mother a longtime associate of Oku Mumeo.
+Her maternal grandmother, Maseko, served as the model for a famous painting by Kiyokata Kaburagi.
+Her great-grandfather, Gakusui Egi, was a renowned Confucian scholar and a feudal lord of the Fukuyama Domain.

+Tani's parents were both diplomats at the Japanese embassy, with Tani herself conceived en route during a shipboard passage from Japan to Europe in 1927 and subsequently born in Paris the following year, hence given the name Yōko (洋子), one reading of which can mean "ocean-child."
+Tani would later play a diplomat's daughter in Piccadilly Third Stop (1960).
 She has occasionally been described as 'Eurasian', 'half French', 'half Japanese' and even, in one source, 'Italian Japanese', all of which are incorrect.

-French records (1958) show that her father and mother—both Japanese—were attached to the Japanese embassy in Paris, with Tani herself conceived en route during a shipboard passage from Japan to Europe in 1927 and subsequently born in Paris the following year, hence given the name Yōko (洋子), one reading of which can mean "ocean-child.".
-Tani would later play a diplomat's daughter in Piccadilly Third Stop.

 According to Japanese sources, the family returned to Japan in 1930, when Yoko would still have been a toddler, and she did not return to France until 1950 when her schooling was completed.
-Given that there were severe restrictions on Japanese travelling outside Japan directly after World War II, this would have been an unusual event; however, it is known that Itani had attended an elite girls' school in Tokyo (Tokyo Women's Higher Normal School, currently Ochanomizu University Senior High School), and then graduated from Tsuda University.
-She subsequently secured a Catholic scholarship to study aesthetics at the University of Paris (Sorbonne) under Étienne Souriau.
+Given that there were severe restrictions on Japanese travelling outside Japan directly after World War II, this would have been an unusual event; however, it is known that Tani had attended an elite girls' school in Tokyo (Tokyo Women's Higher Normal School, currently Ochanomizu University Senior High School), then graduated from Tsuda University, and subsequently secured a Catholic scholarship to study aesthetics at the University of Paris (Sorbonne) under Étienne Souriau.